LynnHo/Matrix-Calculus-Tutorial/README.tex.md

 <h1> <p align="center"> Matrix Calculus </p> </h1>

-In this page we introduce a ***differential*** based method for vector and matrix derivatives (matrix calculus), which ***only needs a few simple rules to derive most matrix derivatives***.
-This method is useful and well established in mathematics, however few documents clearly or detailedly describe it.
-Therefore, we make this page aiming at comprehensive introduction of ***matrix calculus via differentials***.
+In this page, we introduce a ***differential*** based method for vector and matrix derivatives (matrix calculus), which ***only needs a few simple rules to derive most matrix derivatives***.
+This method is useful and well established in mathematics; however, few documents clearly or detailedly describe it.
+Therefore, we make this page aiming at the comprehensive introduction of ***matrix calculus via differentials***.

 \* *If you want results only, there is an awesome online tool [Matrix Calculus](http://www.matrixcalculus.org/).
-If you want "how to", let's get started.*
+If you want "how to," let's get started.*

 <!-- MarkdownTOC -->